pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 solution at this workshop that has been waiting for us out there just by looking at all the components of the current system.
 We need something more.

-To explain what I mean by this _something more_, allow me to share a similar approach and resulting struggle in the practice of medicine:
+To explain what I mean by this, allow me to share a similar fallacy and resulting struggle in the practice of medicine:

 <figure id="systems-vs-components" class="bq grab">